Trends

 • BipOrder QR ordering module: €59/month (Essential plan)

-• Setup: 30 minutes to digitise your menu (BipOrder can import from a paper menu or URL)
+• Setup: your menu is digitised in a few hours (importable from a paper menu or URL)

 Mistakes to avoid